DemocracyApps/CBE-Dataservice/documentation/Design.md

 special-purpose repository, an API endpoint, a file on an FTP server, etc. But the data under direct management by the CPS is derived from something else.

-Second, the original datasource may well change over time, and so the artifact maintain
+Second, the original data source may well change over time, and so the artifact maintained by the CDS reflects a specific time when the fetch was made.
+Both to avoid conflict and to maintain past versions, each fetch creates a new copy (with some sort of purging/dropping when no change).

+Finally, the artifact may not contain all the information available from the data source, but may be configured to bring back particular data (fields, years, aggregated vs transactional, etc.).

+So a dataset is an artifact that depends on:
+ * The source (typically a URL)
+ * The last fetch time
+ * The configuration of the fetch command

 ### Dataset - Format

-We ..
+The format is intended to be derived from this [http://fiscal.dataprotocols.org/](Budget Data Package) definition.